ahaurw01/haurwitz.com/README.md

 ### I'll be your guide to the repo.

 - app.
 All the front-end code
-  - js.
-The interesting stuff.
-    - app.js.
+  - js/app.js.
 Contains the entirety of the ember code.
   - index.html.
 The base html and all handlebars templates for the site.
 - blog_posts.
 The blog posts written in markdown syntax
 - server.
 All the server-side code